-lollipop wants to address the inequity and lack of black female representation in leadership roles and create an equal playing field where Black women can register to gain access to mentors and sponsors from range of different backgrounds.
+lollipop addresses the inequity and lack of Black female representation in leadership roles and create an equal playing field where Black women can register to gain access to mentors and sponsors from range of different backgrounds.

-lollipop seeks to put Black women in touch with experienced mentors who have lived experience or are firm allies who are committed to seeing real actionable change.
+lollipop puts Black women in touch with experienced mentors who have lived experience or are firm allies who are committed to seeing real actionable change.

 Image: Guest speaker Heather Small at lollipop mentoring networking event September 2021